2025 ASEAN Para Games: Kick-off ceremony

 The kick-off ceremony for the 2025 SEA Games and the 2026 ASEAN Para Games was held at the Hua Mak Sports Complex in Bangkok on 7 December 2024.
 The event was attended by Sorawong Thienthong, Chairman of the Organizing Committee and Minister of Tourism and Sports (MOTS), along with Gongsak Yodmani, Governor of the Sports Authority of Thailand (SAT), representatives from the National Olympic Committee of Thailand (NOCT), the Paralympic Committee of Thailand (PCT), and various national sports associations.

 The event also featured renowned athletes, including Vareeraya Sukasem, an Olympic skateboarder, and Saysunee Jana, a five-time Paralympic gold medalist in wheelchair fencing.
 Additionally, several celebrities joined the occasion, such as Matthew Deane, Khemanit Jamikorn, James Fagerlund, and Nakorn Silachai.

 Sorawong announced that the 2025 SEA Games and the 2026 ASEAN Para Games will be held under the themes of Green SEA Games and Sustainable Para Games.
-The games aim to achieve net-zero emissions by promoting eco-friendly transportation, utilizing sustainable products, and selecting venues that prioritize environmental protection.
+The games aim to achieve net-zero emissions by promoting eco-friendly transportation, utilising sustainable products, and selecting venues that prioritise environmental protection.
 This environmentally friendly vision will also be implemented in the 2025 FIVB Women's Volleyball World Championship, scheduled for August earlier in the year.